Hulk Hogan

 Hulk Hogan Biography

 Hulk Hogan is an American wrestler, actor, television host, and musician.
-He has won numerous titles and awards, holding the World Championship title from 1984 to 1991.
-He's credited with making wrestling incredibly popular in the US.
+He dominated the ring with countless titles and accolades, including a legendary World Championship reign from 1984 to 1991.
+He's the man who brought wrestling into America's living rooms and made it a cultural phenomenon.
 He is also known for roles in the TV series "Thunder in Paradise" (1993) and movies "Mr. Nanny" (1993), "Ultimate Weapon" (1998), and more.

 Hulk Hogan